riandy-dimas/credit-card-form/README.md

 ### Contributing
 To contribute to this repo you can start with:
-1. Create an issue, or pickup an issue.
+1. Create an issue, or pickup an issue from [Issues tab](https://github.com/riandy-dimas/credit-card-form/issues).
 2. Fork this repository.
 3. Create new branch with related branch name to the issue.
 4. Commit some updates/changes.